TENNESSEE ENVIRONMENTAL COUNCIL

 Picture

-Trees planted during 250K+ Tree Day event in 2019 and Tennessee Tree Day 2020 are eligible to count toward this city-wide goal.
-An online mapping tool called TreePlotter is used to track our progress.
-As we plant trees across Davidson County, we will register each tree and place a point on the map on our website.
-Individuals or groups who want new trees they plant to be counted can register their trees on the Root Nashville website.
+Any trees planted prior to 2022 through Tennessee Tree Day are eligible to count toward this city-wide goal.
+An online mapping tool called TreePlotter is used to track Root Nashville's progress.
+Individuals or groups who want newly planted trees to be counted can register their trees on the Root Nashville website.

 Register a Tree